Cash ISAs vs Stocks & Shares ISAs: Which is best?

 Whether you should open a Cash ISA or a Stocks & Shares ISA ultimately depends on your mindset and attitude to risk.

-If you prefer the idea of earning a guaranteed rate of interest, then a fixed cash ISA is probably for you.
-However, if you're keen to save but highly value the freedom of being able to access your money, then an easy-access cash ISA would likely fit the bill.
+If you prefer the idea of earning a guaranteed rate of interest, then a fixed cash ISA could be more suitable for you.
+However, if you're keen to save but highly value the freedom of being able to access your money, then an easy-access cash ISA could likely fit the bill.

 Disclaimer: ISA Tax treatment depends on your individual circumstances and may be subject to change in the future.
 This article does not constitute any form of tax advice.
 Readers are responsible for carrying out their own due diligence and for obtaining professional advice before making any investment decisions.